sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 # Set up embedded experience for Dynamics 365 Contact Center

-The Embeddable Conversation Widget is a feature of the Dynamics 365 Contact Center that allows agents to chat with customers directly from any third-party customer relationship management (CRM) system.
+The embeddable conversation widget is a feature of the Dynamics 365 Contact Center that allows agents to chat with customers directly from any third-party customer relationship management (CRM) system.
 The widget can be embedded into any web page or application that supports HTML and JavaScript, and it provides a seamless and consistent chat experience across different platforms.

 ## Prerequisites